Clementine Barnabet: Other arrests

-Eliza Richards was arrested on January 27, 1912 on suspicion of having knowledge of the perpetrators behind the Broussard family murders.
+Eliza Richards was arrested on January 27, 1912, on suspicion of having knowledge of the perpetrators behind the Broussard family murders.

 On January 28, 1912, during the statewide crackdown on those associated with the Church of Sacrifice, two men, identified only as Snyder and "Snap", were arrested in Glenmora.
 Both were reportedly members of the Church of Sacrifice.

 In early 1912, Jim Fields was arrested on suspicion of committing some of the ax murders attributed to Barnabet in Texas.
 The murders continued during his time in jail.
 Fields was indicted on May 17, with his trial lasting between May 20 and May 27.
 It was noted that Fields received a poor court-appointed defense, Gus Miller and Chris Grobe, as this was only Miller's second case and Grobe was excused for being "deathly ill".
 Charles K. Quin became Grobe's last second replacement and is credited with getting Fields found not guilty by emphasising that all evidence against his client was circumstantial.

 On April 3, 1912, Joseph Thibodeaux was detained after he was accused of being the "hoodoo doctor" who sold the "conjure bags" to Barnabet.
 Thibodeaux initially denied knowing anything about hoodoo, but after being identified as the seller by Barnabet, he admitted to "practisising medicine to some extent and curing illness with herbs, roots, and incantations".

 On June 10, 1912, a man was arrested for selling tablets he dubbed "Paradise Pills" in Lafayette and held on suspicions that he knew of the ax murders.
 The suspect gave his as J.S.
 Anderson, but was identified as S.W.
 Goodman, a Baptist minister who escaped custody in the Huntsville Unit in San Antonio, Texas.

 On November 6, 1912, Zepherin Barnabet was again arrested and charged with "lying in wait and stabbing with intent to murder" for injuring Walter Caffery on November 2, 1912.
 Two others, Zepherin's brother Noah Barnabet and Severin Giroaurd, were also wanted for the attempted murder.

 Related deaths

-Due to increased fears about the supposed "Ax-Man" in Texas, there was heightened vigilance among both state authorities and black citizens, the latter seeing a sharp increase guns as a precaution against home invasions.
+Due to increased fears about the supposed "Ax-Man" in Texas, there was heightened vigilance among both state authorities and black citizens, the latter seeing a sharp increase gun ownership, as a precaution against home invasions.
 As a result, there were deaths and attempted lynchings related to suspected "Ax-Man" activity across the state between 1911 and 1912.
 In Smithville, teenage boy Max Warren, who had a history of sleepwalking, was shot by his neighbor West Duval, who had been standing guard outside the house that night.
 In Gonzales, a woman was forced out of town due to rumors of a "strange Negro woman missionary" claimed to be affiliated with the Church of Sacrifice.
 In Acadian regions of Louisiana, there was an increased demand for protective "charms" and amid a high of self-proclaimed "hoodoo doctors", Lake Charles Police Department mounted officer Ira E. Barker shot and killed A.E.
 Johnson, a "lightning-rod salesman" from Opelousas, after the intoxicated Johnson became belligerent during questioning.